Introduction

 Inhibition of mitochondrial β-oxidation rescues MML-1 nuclear localization under hxk-1i

-Many of the genes that regulate MML-1 localization are involved in mitochondrial metabolism, such as OGDC and SCS, and inhibition of these complexes could activate stress response pathways.
-Hence, we assessed whether MML-1 nuclear localization was associated with the activation of mitochondrial stress response.
-As a readout of mitochondrial stress, we used the transcriptional reporter hsp-6p::GFP.
-As expected, we observed an increased expression of hsp-6::GFP upon knockdown of mitochondrial components ogdh-1, sucl-1, and sucl-2 as well as in control worms treated with antimycin A (AA), a complex III inhibitor (Supplementary Figure 2D).
+Many genes that regulate MML-1 localization are involved in mitochondrial metabolism, such as OGDC and SCS, and inhibiting these complexes could activate stress response pathways.
+Hence, we assessed whether MML-1 nuclear localization was associated with the activation of mitochondrial stress response and oxidative stress.
+First, we observed increased expression of hsp-6::GFP, a reporter for mitochondrial stress, upon knockdown of mitochondrial components ogdh-1, sucl-1, and sucl-2 as well as in control worms treated with antimycin A (AA), a complex III inhibitor (Supplementary Figure 2D).
 However, inducing mitochondrial stress with AA was not sufficient to affect MML-1 nuclear localization under control conditions and hxk-2 knockdown (Supplementary Figure 2E).
-Taken together, these data indicate that MML-1 regulation by glucose metabolism genes is independent of the mitochondrial stress response.
+Next, we wanted to test whether an increase in oxidative stress affects MML-1 nuclear localization.
+We exposed worms to the ROS-generating compound paraquat and observed induction of the oxidative reporter gst-4p::GFP (Supplementary Figure 2F); however, we did not see any effect on MML-1 nuclear localization at the concentrations tested (Supplementary Figure 2G).
+Taken together, these data indicate that MML-1 regulation by glucose metabolism genes is independent of mitochondrial and oxidative stress.

 We next wondered whether this increase in fatty acid oxidation was responsible for decreased MML-1 nuclear localization under hexokinase knockdown.
 First, we performed a double knockdown of hxk-1 or hxk-2 combined with acs-2.
 We found that MML-1 nuclear localization was rescued upon acs-2i under hxk-1 knockdown (Figure 2J).
 Interestingly, acs-2i did not rescue MML-1 nuclear localization under hxk-2 knockdown.
 We also pharmacologically inhibited fatty acid oxidation by supplementing etomoxir and again saw the rescue of MML-1 nuclear localization under hxk-1 knockdown but no effect upon hxk-2 knockdown (Figure 2K).
-These data suggest that HXK-1 regulates MML-1 by increasing mitochondrial β-oxidation and reveal that the two hexokinases might regulate MML-1 nuclear localization through somewhat independent pathways.
+These data suggest that HXK-1 normally promotes MML-1 nuclear localization by decreasing mitochondrial β-oxidation and reveal that the two hexokinases might regulate MML-1 nuclear localization through somewhat independent pathways.

 hxk-2 regulates MML-1 function through increased PPP